 First: You have the right to a jury trial.
 By taking a plea, you are waiving that right.

-When the judge is informed that you want to accept a plea, she will tell you that you have the right to have a trial by jury.
+When the judge is informed that you want to accept a plea to DWAI, she may tell you that you have the right to have a trial by jury.
 If you choose to have a trial by jury, you can only be convicted if the prosecution proves beyond a reasonable doubt every element of the charges against you.
 Whether the prosecution has met that burden would be decided by a jury.
 At trial, your attorney could call witnesses on your behalf, and could also cross-examine witnesses who are called to testify against you.
 At trial, you would also have the right to testify on your own behalf, although nobody can make you do that, and your decision not to testify cannot be held against you.
-The judge will tell you that a plea has the same force and effect as a conviction after a trial by jury, and she will ask you if you want to waive your right to a trial.
+The judge may tell you that a plea has the same force and effect as a conviction after a trial by jury, and she will ask you if you want to waive your right to a trial.

 Second: You have the right to remain silent.
 In order to take a plea, you must waive that right.